chipsalliance/caliptra-sw/rom/dev/README.md

 1. Derive the CDI using IDevID CDI in Key Vault Slot6 as HMAC Key and Field Entropy stored in Key Vault Slot1 as data.
 The resultant mac is stored back in Slot 6

+    `hmac384_mac(KvSlot6, b"ldevid_cdi", KvSlot6)`
 	`hmac384_mac(KvSlot6, KvSlot1, KvSlot6)`

+*(Note: this uses a pair of HMACs to incorporate the diversification label, rather than a single KDF invocation, due to hardware limitations when passing KV data to the HMAC hardware as a message.)*

 2. Clear the Field Entropy in Key Vault Slot 1